St. Patrick's Day (The Office): Synopsis

-While Jim Halpert (John Krasinski) and Pam Halpert (Jenna Fischer) are gone on parental leave, Dwight Schrute (Rainn Wilson) arranges Jim's and Pam's desks with his into one "Megadesk".
+While Jim Halpert and Pam Halpert are gone on parental leave, Dwight Schrute arranges Jim's and Pam's desks with his into one "Megadesk".
 When he returns from leave, Jim puts the desks back properly, but Dwight continually reforms his "Megadesk" whenever Jim is not around.
 In a bid to preserve "Megadesk", he tells Jim about how he and his cousin Mose never saw their fathers when they were young.
 He then plays an obnoxious rendition of "Cat's in the Cradle" on the computer while Jim is on a sales call.
 Jim (surprised that Dwight's cheap manipulations are working) wishes he was at home with his newborn daughter.

 Dwight attempts to get out of work by telling Jo he has a meeting with a client, but Jim beats him to it.
 This allows Jim to leave, forcing Dwight to go back to his desk.
 At the end of the episode, Dwight comes in to work the next day to find that Jim had rearranged the desks into a "Quad-Desk"; one desk on top of the other two desks, with a little space in between the two bottom desks where he put Dwight's computer, phone and nameplate.